AlenRedek/wordpress-docker-webpack/README.md

 ### iTermocil

+- Change the project root folder inside the `itermocil.yml` file ($PWD is not supported)
-- Alternatively, start the project by executing the specified commands `$ itermocil`
+- Start the project by executing the specified commands with `$ itermocil`
 - Requires iTerm2 and iTermocil plugin

 ### VS Code